 Sauratown Woman (late 1600s)

 This seventeenth-century Native American woman was a member of the Saura tribe, who lived along the banks of the Dan River in Piedmont North Carolina and Virginia.
 The Sauratown Woman was forensically reconstructed from archaeological remains found at the village of Upper Sauratown in present-day Stokes County, North Carolina.
 Anthropological analysis indicated that the Sauratown Woman was approximately 18 to 21 years old, stood five feet 2 and a half inches tall, and weighed approximately 120 pounds.
-Historical and scientific research indicated a costume comprised of a hood, dress, and possibly moccasins, made of brain-tanned deerskin, sewn with sinew, and embellished with multicolored glass trade beads, wampum, and brass hawk bells, triangles, cones and beads.
+Historical and scientific research indicated regalia comprised of a hood, dress, and possibly moccasins, made of brain-tanned deerskin, sewn with sinew, and embellished with multicolored glass trade beads, wampum, and brass hawk bells, triangles, cones and beads.
 Burial jewelry included two columellashell bead necklaces, one with a brass gorget, and a columellashell bead bracelet.
 Based on the nature and abundance of artifacts buried with the Sauratown Woman, researchers concluded that she occupied a position of high status within her matrilineal society.

 Thomas Day (1801–ca. 1861)